A survey has revealed that only 57 % of men clean their sex toys every time they use them, and more than a third never clean their sex toys at all.

 Why do you need to clean sex toys?

 Particularly dangerous is using an insertable sex toy anally and then in another orifice (especially the vagina) without cleaning the toy thoroughly in between.
-This is likely to cause serious infection.
+This is likely to cause serious infections.

 Not only that, but your sex toys will last longer if you clean them regularly.
 The materials they’re made from are likely to break down quicker if left covered in bodily fluids and allowed to breed bacteria.